-When you take out a federal student loan, the government passes off billing and other administrative services to a private student loans servicing company, also known as a loans servicer.
+When you take out a federal student loan, the government passes off billing and other administrative services to a private student loans servicing company, which can include some of the best online loan companies, and is also known as a loans servicer.
 With so many student loan servicers in operation today, it can be difficult to remember the differences between them, including their regulations and payment schedules.

 So, what should you expect if you’re working with FedLoan Servicing, one of the largest federal loan servicers in the country?
 Here’s what you need to know:

 When it comes to Department of Education federal loan servicing, you could be working with any number of companies.
 The DOE currently has a nine-company list of student loan servicers for federally held loans.
 It includes CornerStone; Granite State – GSMR; Great Lakes Educational Loan Services, Inc.; HESC/EdFinancial; MOHELA; Navient (formerly Sallie Mae); Nelnet; and OSLA Servicing.

 However, the federal student loan servicer you’re likely working with is FedLoan Servicing (sometimes misspelled by customers as “Fed Loan Servicing” or “Fed Loan”).
 FedLoan, which was established in 2009, is one of the two divisions of the Pennsylvania Higher Education Assistance Association (PHEAA).